hereswhatidid/acf-2way-pr/readme.txt

 == Installation ==

-1. Copy the `acf-FIELD_NAME` folder into your `wp-content/plugins` folder
+1. Copy the `acf-2way-pr` folder into your `wp-content/plugins` folder
-2. Activate the FIELD_LABEL plugin via the plugins admin page
+2. Activate the Advanced Custom Fields: Bidirectional Post Relation Field plugin via the plugins admin page
-3. Create a new field via ACF and select the FIELD_LABEL type
+3. Create a new field via ACF and select the Advanced Custom Fields: Bidirectional Post Relation Field type
 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==